zerodha/kiteconnectjs/README.md

 - Store this response in a session and use the stored `access_token` and initialise instances of Kite client for subsequent API calls.

+## Note
+[Date object](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Date) by default timezone is always zero UTC offset, as denoted by the suffix "Z".
+If you want time string in your local time zone, you can convert it using [toLocaleString()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Date/toLocaleString).